How to Buy Bitcoin?

-When you buy Bitcoins via an exchange, you don’t need to get a private wallet immediately but it is highly recommended, especially if you’re making a long-term investment.
+When you buy bitcoin using an exchange, you don’t need to get a private wallet immediately but it is highly recommended, especially if you’re making a long-term investment.

 How to buy Bitcoin in your location?

-There are online tools for that too: for example, typing “How to buy Bitcoin Canada” will bring you to a website that shows the exchanges available to you.
+There are online resources for that too: for example, clicking “How to buy bitcoin in Canada here ” will bring you to a website that shows the exchanges available to you.

 Each way has its own pros and cons.
-Exchanges are the most flexible: you can buy a small amount of Bitcoin (say for USD 20) or exchange tens of thousands of dollars.
-Buying Bitcoins in person offers more anonymity.
+Exchanges are the most flexible: you can buy a small amount of bitcoin (say for USD 20) or exchange tens of thousands of dollars.
+Buying bitcoin in-person offers more anonymity.
 Also, compare the applicable transaction fees and see where you can get the best price (see the best rates on exchanges here).